-As leisure operators work out how best to entice cautious visitors back to their leisure destinations, the role of leisure within retail environments and the long-term attraction of out-of-home experiences is coming under the microscope.
-What is clear is that while people may crave socialisation, until there is a vaccine for Coronavirus, leisure will have to be done differently.
+As leisure operators work out once again how best to entice cautious visitors back to their leisure destinations, the role of leisure within retail environments and the long-term attraction of out-of-home experiences is back under the microscope.
+What is clear is that while people may crave socialisation, even with the vaccine roll out, leisure will have to be done differently.

 “People have an incredible appetite for emotions and experiences because it is a pillar of their resilience – to feel alive.
 I strongly believe, despite the retail apocalypse analysis, that people are back.
 They clearly have stronger demands around safety, but they have not renounced their prior desires – eating, playing, dreaming,” says .
 “This is the basis of the three main pillars to regenerate retail: leisure, retailtainment and place making.”